humdrum-tools/humdrum-documentation/tool/context/index.md

 ### DESCRIPTION

-The **context** command amalgamates one or more successive input data records into single records according to user-defined criteria.
+The <span class="tool">context</span> command amalgamates one or more successive input data records into single records according to user-defined criteria.
 Only single-spine Humdrum inputs are permitted.
-The **context** command provides a useful means for amalgamating on a single line those data tokens that are somehow deemed to be contextually related.
-For example, **context** might be used to link together all pitches in a measure, or pair the first and last notes of each phrase.
+The <span class="tool">context</span> command provides a useful means for amalgamating on a single line those data tokens that are somehow deemed to be contextually related.
+For example,
+<span class="tool">context</span> might be used to link together all pitches in a measure, or
+pair the first and last notes of each phrase.
 The command is useful in such tasks as partitioning possible pitch-class sets or grouping arpeggio tones into chords.

-In its simplest mode of operation **context** will join a specified number of successive data records together to form a single output record.
+In its simplest mode of operation <span class="tool">context</span> will join a specified number of successive data records together to form a single output record.
 By way of example, consider a file (named `input`) consisting of a single spine whose data records contain the numbers 1 through 6 on